ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 needed to ensure that Client privacy is maintained.

 Firstly, a generic implementation will forward unknown fields.
-For Oblivious HTTP, a Oblivious Relay Resource SHOULD NOT forward unknown fields.
+For Oblivious HTTP, an Oblivious Relay Resource SHOULD NOT forward unknown fields.
 Though Clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.